 No admission requirements for this course.

-Upon completion of the course, the student will have gained: · Practical and analytical knowledge of how different materials, tools, and techniques are deployed in the visual arts · Basic skills needed for experimenting with a range of materials, tools, and techniques in order to create a portfolio of work the context of visual arts in activism and protest in the service of social justice · Skills in critical thinking, argumentation, substantiation and clear expression. ● Methodologies of reading and discussing texts collectively and creatively.
+Upon completion of the course, the student will have gained: ● Practical and analytical knowledge of how different languages and strategies are deployed in the visual arts and critical theory. ● Skills in critical thinking, argumentation, substantiation, and clear expression. ● Methodologies of reading and discussing texts collectively and creatively.

 The timetables are available through My Timetable.